DilrajS/Sorting-Algorithm-Visualiser/README.md

 ## Time Complexity Graphs

 ![datasize vs time](images/BigO.png)

+## Updates

+- Improved the user interface for a more professional look and better user experience.
+- Added step-by-step instructions to guide users through the process of choosing an algorithm, generating data, and running the algorithm.
+- Implemented the option to select different speed settings for sorting animation.
+- Removed the settings icon and made the UI cleaner and more focused on the sorting visualization.

+## Future Updates
+- Will fix freezing issues during the sorting process by running the algorithm with a slight delay using the `after()` method.

 Feel free to explore the project, visualize different sorting algorithms, and deepen your understanding of how they work!